RohitVerma882/Ndk-Libs/README.md

 # Ndk-Libs

-This project contains some prebuilt ndk libs for Android.
+This project contains some prebuilt ndk libs and build scripts for Android.